nigelgrange/WPAttributedMarkup/README.md

     @"bold":[UIFont fontWithName:@"HelveticaNeue-Bold" size:18.0]

 <b>NSDictionary</b> : Applies an attributed string style key/pair to the section of text.
-This can be used for applying underline, strikethrough, paragraph styles,etc as well as custom attributes.
+This can be used for applying underline, strikethrough, paragraph styles, etc as well as custom attributes.

     @"u": @{NSUnderlineStyleAttributeName : @(kCTUnderlineStyleSingle|kCTUnderlinePatternSolid)}